 Dr Anne Graham Cagney, a lecturer in the School of Lifelong Learning & Education was named as one of the recipients of the prestigious Fulbright scholarships, which were announced at an awards ceremony in Dublin on 12th July, 2013.
 Dr Graham Cagney both lectured and researched on how American transformative learning theory and practice can inform professional education development programs in Ireland while at the University of South Florida and the University of Georgia... more »

 Waterford Institute of Technology’s Head of the School of Business, Dr. Thomas O’Toole, was among the recipients of the prestigious Fulbright scholarship at the Royal Hospital Kilmainham, Dublin on 15th June 2012.
 Dr. O’Toole undertook research at the J. Mack Robinson College of Business at Georgia State University, in the area of inter-firm collaborative capability to model growth lessons for Irish software firms from the embedded interconnected ties that appear to characterise their US counterparts... more »

 Professor John Nolan

 Professor John Nolan conducted postdoctoral research in Atlanta, Georgia.
 He was one of the first researchers from the Institute of Technology sector to secure funding under the Fulbright Program, which is the U.S. Government’s flagship scheme for international educational exchange.
 Professor Nolan received his award in 2008.
-Professor Nolan founded the Macular Pigment Research Group in WIT that subsequently paved the way for Nutrition Research Centre Ireland... more »
+Professor Nolan founded the Macular Pigment Research Group in SETU Waterford that subsequently paved the way for Nutrition Research Centre Ireland... more »

 Dr Jimmy O'Brien-Moran